 When connected to the grid, you have a nearly limitless supply of electricity to power your home.
 Off the grid, of course, you don’t have the same luxury and, consequently, it’s important to get a good estimate of how much energy you’ll require.

 Electricity-thirsty households may require more solar photovoltaic (PV) panels than the typical home, and extra storage capacity to help them meet their energy demands.
 High electricity usage may require larger solar systems, which are naturally more expensive than their smaller counterparts.

 Install a smart meter while you’re still connected to the grid to get an accurate report of your power usage in real time.
-The average Australian household reportedly uses about 16 kWh, according to the Department of Industry & Science.
 See how you stack up against your neighbours in terms of usage.
 Appliance calculators are also an excellent way of gaining a better understanding of how your electrical household products affect your energy usage – and your power bill.

 Thanks to its ‘sunny disposition’, Australia is an excellent country for anyone using solar PV panels to move to off-grid power.
 In fact, according to Geoscience Australia, we have the highest levels of solar radiation per square metre of any continent on Earth.
 That makes our country a phenomenal source of solar energy and a great place to slip slop slap seek and slide!.